-Listed aboard were—Franz Tykowski 25, Anna 25 & Johann 1.
-Anna gave birth to a male infant while on board on 4 Dec 1875 but did not survive.
-Also on board was Franz’s sister, Francisca, with her husband Johann Klukowski.
-It is believed when Franz and Anna left Europe they brought with them a bag of gold, a bag of silver, and some of their precious church relics (holy pictures) and very little else.
+Listed aboard were: Franz Tykowski age 25, Anna 25 and Johann 1.
+Anna gave birth to a male infant while on board on 4 December 1875 but the child did not survive and was buried at Carterton.
+Also, on board was Francis sister, Francisca, with her husband Johann Klukowski.
+It is believed when Francis and Anna left Europe they brought with them a bag of gold, a bag of silver, and some of their precious church relics (holy pictures) and very little else.
 After a month on Somes Island, they were sent to Carterton with other Polish settlers clearing the land and helping to build the road to Masterton.
 Here they camped in tents but their stay was not for long.

 They travelled south to the settlement of Germantown in the Waikaka Valley where other Poles had settled.
 The family born here were: Francis Joseph (b.
 1877–d.
 1953), Anthony (b.
 1879–d.
 1966) and Maximillion (b.
 1881–d.
 1954).
 According to the 1882’ Return of Freeholders, Francis owned four acres to the value of £38 in the Gore region.
 During the early 1880s, the family moved 60 kilometres west of Invercargill, along the rugged coast line of Foveaux Strait to the small township of Dalmore (Pahia).
 Here the rest of the family were born: Thomas (b.
 1884–d.
 1967), David (b.
 1885–d.
 1963), Joseph (b.
 1886), Alexander (b.
 1890–d.
 1927) and Mary Francisca (b.
 1892–d.
 1949).
 The Tecofsky children were listed among the first day pupils to attend the Pahia School when it opened in 1884.
 Here Francis worked as a farmer and built the family home.
 It was complemented with a sizable orchard which Francis planted and is still visible today.